 Due to their widespread presence in the environment and biota, PFASs may contribute to or cause adverse impacts in all humans and other organisms.
-A recent review paper (Krafft et al. 2015b) states that:
+In their review paper, Krafft and Riess (2015b) state that:

 "Because of ubiquitous PFAS presence, there is no unexposed control population and many studies compare outcome data for high-dose sub-groups with a low-dose sub-group within the same population, a practice that can weaken dose-response correlations."